Australian Overland Telegraph Line: A chain of repeater stations

+Massacres at the Barrow Creek Telegraph Station

+A major break

+Numerous interruptions to service occurred in the early days.
+Tribal Aboriginals discovered that splendid fishing hooks could be fashioned from the galvanised iron wire conductors (same as #8 fencing wire), spearheads and other implements could be made from shards of insulator, and hatchets from iron baseplates attached to some of the poles, keeping the linemen busy.
+Atmospheric disturbance from solar flares induced interfering signals in some sections of the line, and lightning strikes were not uncommon.

+These breaks were as nothing compared with the flooding event involving the Peake and Strangways Springs stations in 1895.
+On 20 January the telegraph line was washed away by the Warrina Creek, a few miles north of Strangways Springs, and full service was not restored until 24 January.
+Improvised communication included carrying paper copies of the messages by rail between the Peake and Oodnadatta.
+The flood at the Peake was unprecedented, but Todd authorised replacing the 23 ft steel poles with 30-footers, set in concrete and reinforced with struts.

+Decommissioning the line

 When Darwin was bombed in World War II the line was deliberately cut just before the attack.

+The line was replaced in the early 1970s by a chain of microwave radio relays through Mount Isa.

 In 2008, its engineering heritage was recognised by the installation of markers provided by the Engineers Australia's Engineering Heritage Recognition Program at a location in Darwin near the place where the cable reached the shore, the Alice Springs Telegraph Station and the General Post Office in Adelaide.

-Attack at Barrow Creek

-Life was hazardous for the line's isolated workforce.
-On 22 February 1874, eighteen months after the line opened, a group of Aboriginal men attacked the staff of the repeater station at Barrow Creek, killing linesman John Frank, mortally wounding stationmaster John L. Stapleton, and seriously wounding two others, one an aboriginal youth employed at the station.
-Contemporary press reports described the incident as the "Barrow's Creek outrage".
-A punitive expedition resulted in the death of several Aboriginal men believed to have been involved.

-The Australian undersea cable connection
+Connecting the Overland Telegraph Line to the rest of the world

 In 1870 the British Australia Telegraph Company (BAT) was formed to link Australia directly to the British telegraphic cable system, by extending the cable from Singapore via Java to Port Darwin.
 In 1873, three British companies, The British India Extension Telegraph Company, The BAT and The China Submarine Telegraph Company were amalgamated to form the Eastern Extension, Australasia and China Telegraph Company (EET Co).
 The driving force behind the British cable companies was a Scottish born entrepreneur Sir John Pender, founder of Cable and Wireless.

 On 19 November 1871, Australia was connected telegraphically with the rest of the world after a cable was laid by BAT from Banyuwangi (Banjoewangie), at the eastern end of Java, to Darwin.
 This coincided with the completion of the construction of the overland telegraph cable from Adelaide to Darwin.
 The first message sent directly from London to Adelaide occurred on 22 October 1872.
-A second submarine cable from Java to Darwin was laid in 1880.
+A second submarine cable from Java to Darwin was laid in 1880 to provide redunancy.
 The site in the intertidal zone where the cables come ashore in Darwin, where they are still visible during very low tides, was heritage listed in 2020.